michaelrhodes/subtle-digest/readme.md

 ## Running the tests

-Until [testling](https://ci.testling.com/) comes back (or is replaced by something elegant) you can run the tests in any browser yourself:
+Until [testling](https://ci.testling.com/) comes back (or is replaced by something elegant) you can run the tests yourself in any browser:

 ```sh
 $ git clone git@github.com:michaelrhodes/subtle-digest